-Welcome to the Museum!
+Meet the Museum

-Welcome to the Museum! introduces very young students to the Clark and encourages a life-long appreciation of museums and the joys of engaging with art.
+Meet the Museum introduces very young students to the Clark and encourages a life-long appreciation of museums and the joys of engaging with art.
 Children will consider what a museum is all about, they will learn about the different jobs that people have at museums, and they will be introduced to the Clark's galleries and some of the artworks in our permanent collection.
 This tour is appropriate for preschool - first grade aged students.